It may seem far away, but it is never too early to start planning for your life after high school.

 - Is your goal achievable?

-- Work with your educational team to create an IEP that aligns wiht your post-high school transition goals.
+- Work with your educational team to create an IEP that aligns with your post-high school transition goals.

 Transition Timeline Freshman Year